janiluuk/remidi/README.md

 Feel free to use on your own device, or you can purchase ready built and configured device.

 Requirements for using on your own device;
-- Raspberry Pi 3 Model A / B or Zero W
+- Raspberry Pi 3 Model A / B or Zero W (WiFi / Bluetooth needed!)
 - Battery HAT + battery
 - FAST SD card, preferably 170Mb/sec.
 Has been tested on Sandisk cards which seem to work well.
 - Case that is light weight and attachable on the controller.
 (Unless you prefer wireless solution with wires)
-- LCD display for the case with 4 buttons (up,down,back,select)
+- LCD display for the case with 4 buttons (5-way navi button, 3 buttons)
 - Raspbian (Autumn 2020+)
 - USB cable capable of powering your midi device.
 If current one works, use that.
 10-20cm cable to connect the device to the controller should be enough.